lookupdaily/CV/README.md

 - Web projects: Worked with external and internal web development teams to manage the launch of several brand new websites for our trade exhibition portfolio, as well as the redesign and upkeep of existing ones.
 - Marketing campaigns: Delivered tailored, data-driven campaigns to trade professionals across a mix of channels.
-- Ticket management: Led the creation of a custom booking system for a complex healthcare education programme, and managed a range of delegate registration platforms across my portfolio.
+- Ticket management: Managed a range of delegate registration platforms across my portfolio, and briefed custom-builds for more complex projects—such as a comprehensive CPD programme for eye health professionals.
 - Curation: Created and managed the talks programmes for two of our biggest design exhibitions, with speakers including architect Daniel Libeskind and designer Tom Dixon.
 - Partnerships: Secured and nurtured relationships with partners including WGSN, Design Museum, Dezeen, Renault and TFL.
 - Team management: Managed a small team of marketing executives and freelance staff.